RobertMachamud/coepmobiles_china/README.md

         1. There are 3 icons - the user just has to click on one of them to filter all products by that category.

     7. As a first time visitor, I want to get all information about the team/company.
-        1. The about us section on the landing page (navigation link - 'Über Uns') has a short description about the company and the collaboration (New-Coep - DFSK).
+        1. The about us section on the landing page (navigation link - 'Über Uns') has a short description about the company and the collaboration (New-Cöp - DFSK).
         2. By expanding the about us section the user can get information about the team (i.e. the owner, team, ...).

   - Returning Visitor Goals

     1. As a returning visitor, I want to easily reread all the information I want/need.
         1. All informations are easy to find by simply using the navigation links.

     2. As a returning visitor, I want to check the contact data again (tel, location, etc).
         1. The user can simply click on the 'Kontakt / Info' navigation link or (on smaller devices) the 'location icon'.